Armenia in the Junior Eurovision Song Contest: History

-Armenia were the host country of the Junior Eurovision Song Contest 2011, which took place on 3 December at the Karen Demirchyan Sports and Concerts Complex located in the Armenian capital, Yerevan.
+Armenia was the host country of the Junior Eurovision Song Contest 2011, which took place on 3 December at the Karen Demirchyan Sports and Concerts Complex located in the Armenian capital, Yerevan.
 It was the first time in history of the Junior Eurovision Song Contest that the contest was held in the previous year's winning country.
-ARMTV was the main organiser of the show, being provided financial aid from the EBU made of entrance fees from the participating broadcasters, while Swedish company HD Resources assisted with the technical side of the production.
+AMPTV was the main organiser of the show, being provided financial aid from the EBU made of entrance fees from the participating broadcasters, while Swedish company HD Resources assisted with the technical side of the production.

-The Armenian broadcaster announced on 21 July 2016, that they would be participating at the contest being held in Valletta, Malta on 20 November 2016.
-ARMTV announced on 10 August 2016 that they had internally selected Anahit Adamyan and Mary Vardanyan to represent them at the contest, singing the song "Tarber".
-They placed second with total 232 points after Georgia, beaten only by 7 points.
+The Armenian broadcaster announced on 21 July 2016 that Armenia would be participating at the contest being held in Valletta, Malta on 20 November 2016.
+AMPTV announced on 10 August 2016 that they had internally selected Anahit Adamyan and Mary Vardanyan to represent them at the contest, singing the song "Tarber".
+They placed second with total 232 points.
+This placed them only seven points behind Georgia.